deepika-beep/meet-app/README.md

 When:user changes the city,time range settings
 Then:application display error message ‘unable to access data’

-4)	As a user ,I should be able to see the chart with no of upcoming events in each city,so I can have an idea what events are conducted in each city.
+4)As a user ,I should be able to see the chart with no of upcoming events in each city,so I can have an idea what events are conducted in each city.

 Scenario 1: Show a chart with the number of upcoming events in each city

 Given:event lists has been loaded

 When:enter name of the city

 Then:user can see the events happening in tse selected city